ansible/ansible/docsite/rst/glossary.rst

         the time server information on a remote host.

     Tasks
-        :term:`Playbooks` exist to run tasks.
-Tasks combine an :term:`action` (a module and its arguments) with a name and optionally some other keywords (like :term:`looping directives <loops>`).   :term:`Handlers`
+        Tasks combine an :term:`action` (a module and its arguments) with a name and optionally some other keywords (such as :term:`looping directives
-        are also tasks, but they are a special kind of task that do not run unless they are notified by name when a task reports an underlying change on a remote system.
+        <loops>`).   :term:`Playbooks` exist to run tasks.
+A special subset
+        of tasks are :term:`Handlers`, which only run when triggered by an underlying change on a remote system, reported from some other task.
+Handlers bear a strong relationship to database triggers.

     Templates
         Ansible can easily transfer files to remote systems but often it is